• Skip to primary navigation

 • Transfer to a greased 10-inch Bundt pan.
 Bake 60 to 65 minutes or until a toothpick inserted near the center comes out clean.
 Cool 10 minutes before inverting onto a wire rack.
 Remove pan and cool completely.

-• Dust with confectioners' sugar, if desired.
+• You can dust with confectioners' sugar, if you'd like.
+(See Tip 3)

 • Yield: 12 to 16 servings.